 - Explorer.exe: this is a process that offers the desktop environment, taskbar, menus, etc.

-- Svchost.exe: is a common process that has the host task for processes that run from DLL or EXE
+- Svchost.exe: is a standard process with the host task for processes that run from DLL or EXE.

 - Winlogon.exe: as its name implies, it is the process in charge of logging in and out of Windows 11

 We go to the Task Manager > Processes tab, where we click on the desired column to see which process consumes more resources locally.
 Note that the Task Manager highlights with darker tones the methods that have a high consumption of CPU, disk, network, memory, etc. This is the simplest way to detect failed processes in Windows 11.

 Ways to Kill a Process in Windows 11

 Method 1: Through Task Manager

 - If we detect any that affect performance in Windows 11, we will right-click on the process and select “End task”.